elestilo/el./WP-CLI-commands.md

 - `attributes.0.variation`
 - `attributes.0.options`

-<div id="list-product-downloads-fields">Downloads is an array in which element can be accessed by specifying its index:</div>
+<a name="list-product-downloads-fields"></a>Downloads is an array in which element can be accessed by specifying its index:

 - `downloads`
 - `downloads.size`